arqalite/fire-king-guide/src/combos/sanctuary/ulcanix/4-high-garunix.md

 <details>
   <summary><b>If Nibiru hits</b></summary>
   <br/>
-  Depending on where Nibiru is activated, you can do the following:
+  Depending on where Nibiru is activated, the following will apply:

-  ##### On the 5th summon (step 9)
+  **&bull; On the 5th summon (step 9)**
-  Nibiru will remove Sunlight Wolf and Ponix off the field, cutting you off from getting to recover High Kirin from the GY.
-This also means you no longer have access to Promethean Princess.
+  <p style="padding-left:25px;">Sunlight Wolf and Ponix will be sent to GY before you can recover High Kirin.
+Unfortunately, this also stops you from summoning Promethean Princess.</p>

-  However, High Garunix will revive in the Standby Phase, removing Nibiru and its token.
-Coupled with the set Sky Burn, you should be able to start an interruption sequence.

-  ##### At the end of the Main Phase (step 15)
+  **&bull; At the end of the Main Phase (step 15)**
-  Nibiru will remove Promethean Princess and Ponix - meaning Ponix cannot be destroyed by High Garunix in order to return to your hand in the Standby Phase.
+  <p style="padding-left:25px;">Ponix will be sent to GY before it can be destroyed by High Garunix, so it will not return to your hand in the Standby Phase.

-  As mentioned above, High Garunix will revive and wipe the board in the Standby Phase, and you have Sky Burn set.
+  Either way, High Garunix will Special Summon itself in the Standby Phase, ensuring you can use Sky Burn (or Promethean Princess, if available) to start an interruption sequence.

 </details>